Spas & Salons

 Spa and salon treatments can be booked in a variety of ways including via your cruise personaliser prior to booking or by speaking to your cruise line’s customer contact centre before departure.
 If you wish to book treatments once on board, you may speak to the spa or salon reception or contact them using the direct dial option on your stateroom phone.
 Guests booking treatments prior to boarding will usually be offered the option of adding the charge to their on board account or paying for it upfront at the time of their booking.
 Treatments booked on board will be added to your on board account.

 Guests visiting the spa and salon facilities must usually be over 18 years of age, though under 18’s may have spa treatments when accompanied by an adult and with permission from their parent/legal guardian.
 Whilst newer ships including P&O Cruises’ Britannia do offer accessible hydrotherapy suites for wheelchair users, older ships often do not.
-We advise speaking to your Sales Consultant or cruise operator for details of accessibility on specific ships.
+We advise speaking to your Cruise Expert or cruise operator for details of accessibility on specific ships.